greazleay/vehicle-api/README.md

 ## About

-This is a simple API that holds information about vehicles
+This is a Simple CRUD API that manages information about Vehicles, with built-in Authentication protecting some routes.

 ## Authors